mmomtchev/vpn-noise-generator/README.md

 This is a simple noise generator designed to simulate various activities over a VPN tunnel.

 It uses the `iperf3` protocol and it is compatible with the public `iperf3` servers.
-I will publish separately a detailed description of the protocol, now that there are public servers offering it.
+You can read a brief overview of the protocol [here](https://github.com/mmomtchev/vpn-noise-generator/blob/master/iPerf3.md).

 It is a tool meant to defeat VPN traffic analyzing.